syasini/AstroPaint/paper/paper.md

 # Overview

-`AstroPaint` is a python package for generating and visualizing sky maps of a wide range of astrophysical signals, in particular from dark matter halos or the gas that they host. `AstroPaint` creates a whole-sky mock map of the target signal/observable, at a desired resolution, by combining an input halo catalog and the radial/angular profile of the astrophysical effect
+`AstroPaint` is a python package for generating and visualizing sky maps of a wide range of astrophysical signals originating from dark matter halos or the gas that they host. `AstroPaint` creates a whole-sky mock map of the target signal/observable, at a desired resolution, by combining an input halo catalog and the radial/angular profile of the astrophysical effect